Porcupine021/imgsupport/README.md

 # ImgSupport.js
-A javascript library for detecting support of less common image formats like WebP, JPEG-2000, and JPEG-XR.
+A javascript library to detect support for less common image formats like WebP, JPEG-2000, and JPEG-XR.

 ## Usage
 Include the script on your page.
 Call the `ImgSupport.test()` method which takes a callback function as its first argument.